 Author: Vanessa Ngan, Staff Writer, 2005.

 An antiperspirant is a chemical agent that reduces perspiration or sweating.
-The active ingredients of roll-on and spray formulations are traditionally the metallic salts aluminium chloride and aluminium chlorohydrate.
+The active ingredients of roll-on, spray and powder formulations are traditionally the metallic salts aluminium chloride and aluminium chlorohydrate.
 These are formulated into preparations of varying strengths.
 More concentrated solutions are used to control excessive sweating (hyperhidrosis).

 Newer generation antiperspirants contain aluminium zirconium compounds.
 These are better tolerated by the skin and are less likely to cause irritation or aggravation to razor burn.